 The museum is one of the best that you will find in Moscow, with a beautiful collection Russian and European applied arts from the 5th to the 20th centuries, so I'd definitely recommend purchasing a ticket when you're visiting the Kremlin.
 Unfortunately, photography is strictly forbidden inside.

-After our 2h inside the museum, we started exploring Cathedral Square.
+After 2h inside the museum, I started exploring Cathedral Square.
 Here is where the city of Moscow started in the 12th century, getting bigger and bigger as every tsar expanded the fortifications.
 It always worked as the city fortress, and today it is the official office of the Russian president, as well as one of the main tourist attractions in Russia.

 The complex is formed by 7 different churches, all included with the entrance ticket.
 Note that if you want to climb the Ivan the Great Bell Tower, you will need a separate ticket.